 It's important to speak to an allergist if you suspect you have a food allergy, which can cause symptoms such as vomiting, hives, shortness of breath or even life-threatening anaphylaxis.
 If you have a food allergy, you may need to carry epinephrine with you at all times in case of a severe reaction.

-Oranges have potassium, which helps send electrical signals to heart-muscle cells and other cells.
-Avoid consuming them with ACE inhibitors such as:
+Oranges are a good source of potassium, a mineral that helps send electrical signals to heart-muscle cells and other cells.
+Too much potassium can interact with certain drugs, such as ACE inhibitors including:

 - Captopril (Capoten)